sea31415/minecraft-random-ingredient/README.md

 cobblestone is used for diamond
 ```

 ### Installation/Usage:
 - You can just download one of the pre-made datapacks and add it to your world.
+  I recommend doing this, since it quite quickly can get very difficult/near impossible.
   (I will add ones in there that seem reasonably achievable to me)
 - If you want to generate your own:
+1. Have python 3.x installed (the easiest way on Windows is to download it through the [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=en-us&gl=us))
-1. Download the entire repository to your computer and unzip it.
+2. Download the entire repository to your computer and unzip it.
-2. Inside the folder, unzip "files.zip" into a folder called "files" (just rightclick and "Extract All...")
+3. Inside the folder, unzip "files.zip" into a folder called "files" (just rightclick and "Extract All...")
-3. Run main.py
+4. Run main.py
-4. Follow the on-screen instructions
+5. Follow the on-screen instructions

 #### The program supports 2 command-line arguments for automation, both must be present if either one is needed:
 - The first argument is the seed, which can either be a number, or "auto_seed" if you want a randomly generated seed.